tschuelia/PythiaLabelGenerator/README.md

 Note that RAxML-NG and IQ-TREE refuse to overwrite existing files.
 If you want to redo the computations, you can use the `--redo` option.
 Please also specify the `--redo` option if you want to change the number of trees to infer using the `--ntrees` option for the same prefix.
-Otherwise, the label generator will exit with an error message.
+Otherwise, PyDLG will exit with an error message.

 ### Input Data